Sylius/SyliusBloggerBundle/README.md

 SyliusBloggerBundle
 ===================

+**WARNING!
+This bundle is DEPRACATED and NOT MAINTAINED!** Please use appropriate software/bundles as an alternative.

 Relatively simple blog bundle that allows you to setup blog/news system quickly for your next Symfony2 application.

 **This bundle is compatible only with 2.1.x branch of Symfony2**.